10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 6. Fijian Villages Have Their Own Fishing Grounds

-Villages in Fiji have their own fishing grounds, as that is where they source their food.
-Outsiders wishing to fish in these grounds will need the permission of the village chief.
-But don’t worry, fishing charters and resorts have already gone through the protocol to ensure your trip is ethical.
+Villages in Fiji have their own fishing grounds, where they source their food.
+Outsiders wishing to fish on these grounds should seek permission from the village chief, to respect the local customs.
+But don’t worry; fishing charters and resorts have already gone through the protocol to ensure your trip is ethical.

 Things to know about fishing in Fiji© FijiPocketGuide.com